Q: Do you have an explanation of the saying, “I need this like I need a third armpit”? Where does it come from?

-Viola Brothers Shore was Jewish, supposedly descended from the first Kosher butcher in New York.
+Shore supposedly descended from the first Kosher butcher in New York.
 Her stories were about Jewish Americans and their lives.

-Kober too was Jewish.
-He was a humorist known for his comically stereotypical portrayals of Jewish characters, some of whom spoke English haltingly.
+Kober was a humorist known for his comically stereotypical portrayals of Jewish characters, some of whom spoke English haltingly.

 It seems likely that these authors were adapting a familiar Yiddish usage, and that the “hole in the head” expression came to America with Yiddish-speaking Jewish immigrants.